How to manage insomnia during pregnancy?

 Why does pregnancy cause insomnia?

-Pregnancy is no easy ride for the mother-to-be!
-Between hormonal fluctuations, bodily changes, digestive discomforts due to the pressure of the uterus on the stomach, and the stress of baby's arrival, it's hardly surprising that a pregnant woman's sleep can be disturbed.
+Pregnancy isn't a smooth ride for moms-to-be!
+Between hormonal fluctuations, bodily changes, digestive discomforts due to the pressure of the uterus on the stomach, and the stress of baby's arrival, it's hardly surprising that a pregnant woman's sleep can be disrupted.
 What causes insomnia?
-It all depends on the period you're in.
+It all depends on what stage of pregnancy you're in.

 Mid-pregnancy: the 2nd trimester

-During the 2nd trimester, sleep disturbances are generally less frequent, but of course this depends on the individual woman!
-If, however, you are one of those women who continue to have trouble sleeping, this may be due to stress (the famous one), but also to changes in your body.
+During the 2nd trimester, sleep disorders are generally less frequent, but of course this is different for every woman!
+If, however, you're one of those women who continue to experience interrupted or difficult sleep, this may be due to stress (the famous one), but also to changes in your body.

 The reason?
-Larger, more painful Larger, more painful breasts Pregnancycan bring about physical changes that can make certain positions uncomfortable.
+A larger, more painful breasts Pregnancy-relatedphysical changes can make certain positions uncomfortable.
 If you're used to falling asleep on your stomach, for example, this position is no longer really suitable!

 What are the symptoms of insomnia during pregnancy?

 Pregnancy insomnia symptoms are linked to their cause!
-Generally speaking, they include difficulty falling asleep, waking up during the night with difficulty getting back to sleep (sometimes caused by urges to sleep), waking up very early in the morning (due to nausea in particular), and consequent fatigue during the day (irritability, heightened sensitivity, emotions in a mess, etc.).
-Some also experience "hot flashes" with excessive perspiration at night, which can also disrupt sleep.
+Generally speaking, they include difficulty in falling asleep, waking up during the night with difficulty in getting back to sleep (sometimes caused by cravings), waking up very early in the morning (due to nausea in particular), and consequent fatigue during the day (irritability, heightened sensitivity, emotions in a mess, etc.).
+Some women also experience "hot flashes" with excessive perspiration at night, which can also disrupt sleep.

 How can pregnant women get back to sleep?

-A good night's sleep is obviously essential if we are to get through this period without accumulating additional fatigue.
+A good night's sleep is obviously essential if you are to get through this period without accumulating additional fatigue.
 Fortunately, there are solutions (both medicinal and natural) to combat insomnia .

 Medical treatment: Donormyl®

-One of the best-known medical treatments for fast, effective treatment of insomnia is Donormyl®.
+One of the best-known medical treatments for fast, effective insomnia is Donormyl®.
 This over-the-counter treatment contains an antihistamine that acts as a sedative.
-It reduces the time it takes to fall asleep and improves sleep duration and quality .
+It reduces the time it takes to fall asleep and improves the duration and quality of sleep .
 Donormyl® is used to treat occasional insomnia in adults, but unlike conventional sleeping pills, it is considered more of a sedative.
 Its advantage: it is not habit-forming or physically addictive, but it's best not to make it a systematic reflex over the long term.
 Don't hesitate to ask your doctor for advice.

 Natural sleeping pills: homeopathy and aromatherapy

-In homeopathy, to put an end to middle-of-the-night awakenings, you can take Aconitum napellus.
+In homeopathy, to put an end to waking up in the middle of the night, you can take Aconitum napellus.
 For sleep difficulties linked to chronic exhaustion, homeopathic doctors recommend Argentum nitricum (3 times a day).
 For anxiety-related sleep disorders, we recommend Gelsemium sempervirens 9CH.
 Here again, homeopathy is a possibility, but there is no scientific proof of its efficacy.

 As for aromatherapy, lavender and ylang-ylang essential oils are appreciated for their relaxing effect: they can help you fall asleep more easily (a few drops on the wrist, temple or pillow!).
 But a word of warning: not all essential oils are recommended for use during pregnancy.